Anna-Karl/anna-karlova-dashboard-project/README.md

 - As a user, I want to be able to view real-time sales data, including revenue, order volume, and average transaction value.
 - As a user, I want to be able to analyze sales trends over time
-- As a user, I want to be able to analyze customer preferences and purchasing patterns
+- As a user, I want to be able to analyze customer preferences
 - As a user, I want to be able to see the customer reviews for each product item
 - As a user, I want to be able to add, edit, and delete the existing items